dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 		System.out.println(deadline);
 ```

-We will discuss null in more detail in Section 4.3.6,「Working with null References,」on p.
-148.
+We will discuss null in more detail in Section 4.3.6,「Working with null References,」on p.148.

 C++ Note: Some people mistakenly believe that Java object variables behave like C++ references.
 But in C++ there are no null references, and references cannot be assigned.
 You should think of Java object variables as analogous to object pointers in C++.
 For example,